marrbjorn/documentation/README.md

 # documentation
-Description and design-words about some of projects.
+Description of some projects and explanation of the chosen design.